fivdi/pigpio/README.md

 #### Alerts

-Alerts receive the time of a GPIO state change accurate to a few microseconds.
+Alerts can be used to determine the time of a GPIO state change accurate to a few microseconds.
 Typically, alerts will be used for GPIO inputs but they can also be used for outputs.
 In this example, the `trigger` method is used to pulse the LED connected to GPIO17 on for 15 microseconds once per second.
 Alerts are used to measure the length of the pulse.

 ```js
 // Assumption: the LED is off when the program is started